n7tae/smart-group-server/README.md

 ==================
 ## Introduction

-This smart-group-server is based on John Hays K7VE original STARnet Digital idea and first coded as Jonathan G4KLX's StarNetServer.
+This smart-group-server is based on an original idea by John Hays K7VE for a routing group server he called STARnet Digital.
+This idea was first coded by Jonathan G4KLX and he called it StarNetServer.
+This implementation has many improvements and new features compared to its predecessor.
 It was designed expressly for QuadNet.
 The smart-group-server interact with QuadNet using new IRC messages to provide additional information that will typically be display on the ROUTING GROUPS web page at openquad.net.
 The smart-group-server may not function proplerly on other IRCDDB networks.

 ### What's New